bhelx/bhelx.simst.im/about.md

 My name is Benjamin Eckel.
 This blog is mostly about technology, programming, and sometimes New Orleans (where I live).

+If you're curious about what I've been up to, you might find interest in the [talks](/talks.html) page.

 Links:

 * [Email](mailto:bhelx@simst.im)